amit91go/BookShop/README.md

 #
 We are using Gradle for build puropses.
 Instructions for installing Gradle can be found on https://gradle.org/install/.
 #
-if gradle is installed, use following command to build the project. gradle build
+if gradle is installed, use this command to build the project: gradle build
 #
 source directory: src/main/java